 Brake shift interlocks automatically apply the brakes if no one is in the driver’s seat.
 This prevents the gear shift from swinging unless the brake is applied and also prevents the shift lever from being moved out of park unless the brake pedal is depressed and the accelerator is in idle position.
 Not all car models include an interlock system; however, the estimated cost and labor time for the addition of an interlock system is minimal.
 Roll-away accidents can be prevented by implementing this simple, easy solution, ensuring that the lives of children who might have been injured during a vehicle roll-away or run over by a roll-away vehicle are safeguarded.

 Causes of Brake Shifts

 Brake shift interlock failure is most commonly caused by problems in the trailer plug or a shorted-out stop lamp bulb.
 Stop lamps should be checked to make sure they are operational before driving your car.
-Gear shift accidents are usually due to children who have accidentally moved the vehicle into gear, a circumstance which a brake shift interlock could have easily prevented.
-Most children will not simultaneously engage the brake as they shift gears,
+Gear shift accidents are usually due to children who have accidentally moved the vehicle into gear, a circumstance in which a brake shift interlock could have easily prevented.
+Most children will not simultaneously engage the brake as they shift gears.